MichaelFrieze/frieze.dev/src/content/uses/services.md

   - title: Cloudflare
     description: I use Cloudflare for DNS and CDN, and sometimes Workers.
   - title: PlanetScale
     description: A reliable and high‑performance serverless MySQL platform built on Vitess, the same technology that powers YouTube.
-I especially like the branching feature for development and testing, as well as non‑blocking schema changes that make migrations easier.
+One of my favorite features is database branching, which makes it easy to create preview deployments.
   - title: Upstash
     description: A serverless data platform I mainly use for Redis, rate limiting, workflow, and search.
 It’s fast, pay‑as‑you‑go, and easy to integrate into modern React apps without managing infrastructure.
   - title: Convex